kgxsz/flow/README.md

 ## Local development setup
 - Start the Clojurescript repl in Emacs Cider with `cider-jack-in-cljs`.

-## Deployment
+## Remote Deployment
-- In `app/`, build an optimised index.js file with `shadow-cljs release :app`.
+- In `app/` build an optimised index.js file with `shadow-cljs release :app`.
-- In `infrastructure/`, create/update the infrastructure with `terraform apply`.
+- In `infrastructure/` update the remote assets with `terraform apply`.

 ## Tear down
-- In `infrastructure/`, tear down the infrastructure with `terraform destroy`.
+- In `infrastructure/`, tear down remote assets with `terraform destroy`.